LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/teaching.md

 I am always looking for motivated students who enjoy working on the research topics in which I'm interested!
 If you want to discuss details about possible topics for a Bachelor's and Master's thesis, feel free to drop me an email!

 Here you can find a list of (co-)supervised students and the title of the topic of their thesis:
-- Massimo Vettori (Bachelor's student), *Black-box Certification of Robustness of ML Models* (ongoing project, co-supervised with prof. Stefano Calzavara).
+- Massimo Vettori (Bachelor's student), *Black-box Certification of Robustness of ML Models* (ongoing project, co-supervised with prof. Stefano Calzavara), a.a.
+2022/2023.
-- Shehzad Inayat (Master's student), *Certifying Robustness of Machine Learning Models Utilizing Adversarial Attack Transferability* (co-supervised with prof. Stefano Calzavara).
+- Shehzad Inayat (Master's student), *Certifying Robustness of Machine Learning Models Utilizing Adversarial Attack Transferability* (co-supervised with prof. Stefano Calzavara), a.a.
+2022/2023.
-- Simone Jovon (Bachelor's student), *Analysis of the efficacy of CodeQL for detecting XSS vulnerabilities in Javascript* (co-supervised with prof. Stefano Calzavara).
+- Simone Jovon (Bachelor's student), *Analysis of the efficacy of CodeQL for detecting XSS vulnerabilities in Javascript* (co-supervised with prof. Stefano Calzavara), a.a.
+2021/2022.

 ## Teaching Activity

 ### A.Y.
 2023/2024

+- Instructor, [CyberChallenge.IT 2024](https://cyberchallenge.it/), Università Ca' Foscari Venezia.

 - Teaching Assistant for [Algorithms and Data Structures - Part 1](https://www.unive.it/data/course/401985) and [Algorithms and Data Structures - Part 2](https://www.unive.it/data/course/401986) (Code CT0371, 12 CFU, 30h activity), Bachelor's Degree in Computer Science, Università Ca' Foscari Venezia.